jquinby/jekyll-now/_posts/2020-03-21-more-on-silence.markdown

 title: More on silence
 ---
 >The silence of God is elusive and inaccessible.
-But the person who prays knows that God hears him in the same way that he understood the last of Christ on the Cross.
+But the person who prays knows that God hears him in the same way that he understood the last words of Christ on the Cross.
 Mankind speaks, and God responds by his silence.
 > --- Cardinal Robert Sarah